nicholasdille/container-slides/160_gitlab_ci/120_templates/exercise.md

 ## Task 3: Loading templates from another project

-Create a new project anywhere (!), move `go.yaml` there and fix the `include` keyword.
+Create a new project, move `go.yaml` to the root of the new project and update the `include` keyword.
 See the extended syntax of the [`include`](https://docs.gitlab.com/ee/ci/yaml/#include) keyword to import templates from another project.

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run.

+??? info "Hint (Click if you are stuck)"
+    Use the [`include:project`](https://docs.gitlab.com/ci/yaml/#includeproject) keyword to import the template from the other project.

 ??? example "Solution (Click if you are stuck)"
     `.gitlab-ci.yml`: